dayseanm04/network/CCNA/Configuring-OSPF-LAB-Part2/taks-configs/Task6-Verify-Default-Route-on-R4.md

-# 🧩 Task6 Verify Default Route on R4.md
+# 🧩 Task 6 Verify Default Route on R4.md

 ## 🎯 Goal
 Verify whether **R4** has successfully learned the **default route (0.0.0.0/0)** that R1 is advertised into the OSPF domain.